-Her flute teachers have been Robert Sirvent, Magdalena Martínez, Jaime Martín, Philippa Davies, Paul Edmund Davies and Samuel Coles.
-She has attended several flute courses and masterclasses with Vicens Prats, Emily Beynon, Peter-Lukas Graf, Meinhart Niedermayr, Roberto Fabbriciani, William Bennett, Sir James Galway, Willy Freivogel, Aurèle Nicolet, Katherine Hoover, Riccardo Ghiani, Aldo Baerten, Álvaro Octavio, Wilbert Hazelzet and Rachel Brown.
+Her flute teachers were Robert Sirvent, Magdalena Martínez, Jaime Martín, Philippa Davies, Paul Edmund Davies and Samuel Coles.
+She attended several flute courses and masterclasses with Vicens Prats, Emily Beynon, Peter-Lukas Graf, Meinhart Niedermayr, Roberto Fabbriciani, William Bennett, Sir James Galway, Willy Freivogel, Aurèle Nicolet, Katherine Hoover, Riccardo Ghiani, Aldo Baerten, Álvaro Octavio, Wilbert Hazelzet, Rachel Brown and Marc Hantaï.

 As a soloist, she has performed Vivaldi’s Concerto “Il Gardellino” with the Orquestra Camerata XXI, C. P. E. Bach’s Concerto in A Major with the Guildhall Strings Ensemble, Vivaldi’s C Major Concerto for piccolo and orchestra with the Guildhall Early Music Group, Vivaldi’s Concerto “La Tempesta di Mare” with the Orquestra de Cambra de Vila-seca and J. S. Bach’s complete Brandemburg Concertos with the Orquestra Camera Musicae.

-She graduated in History of Art at the Rovira i Virgili University in Tarragona.
-Her interest for history and early music has led her to study the baroque flute at the Escola Superior de Música de Catalunya with Marc Hantaï.
+She is also graduated in History of Art at the Rovira i Virgili University in Tarragona.